Last Updated on Apr 13, 2021

 How to Start Safe Mode on Mac, MacBook?

-It’s too easy to start the Mac, MacBook in safe mode.
+The procedure for entering your Intel Mac or M1 Mac in Safe mode is different. but It’s too easy to start the Mac, MacBook in safe mode.
 Here’s how to.

 - Power off the Mac.